 Q: Why can't discounted Student/Child tickets be mailed to me in advance?

 A: Visual ID is required for student/child tickets.
 (DanceFlurry Organization members do not require ID, and can be mailed, if purchased via paper mail-in form.)
 TEEN tickets may require ID on pickup.

 Q: If I'm a Senior, but am also a DFO Member, do I still need to send a copy of my ID?

 A: No. You should purchase the DFO Member ticket (same price as senior).

 Q: What is the turn-around time for processing Flurry tickets?

 A: Paper Ticket orders are processed in the order in which they are received.
-Mailing start around mid-January.
+Mailing starts around mid-January.
 All orders will be mailed by the Friday before the Festival weekend.
 We do not confirm receipt of your order.
-Your cancelled check is your receipt.
+Your canceled check is your receipt.

 NOTE: ALL *ONLINE* ORDERS ARE HELD.
 You are responsible for checking to be sure your credit account shows your transaction, so that you can be sure you will have a ticket waiting for you.

 If you are concerned